Where most WordPress problems actually come from

 Many approaches focus on surface-level changes.

-Hiding admin menus can make the interface simpler, but it does not change what actions are possible.
+For instance, hiding admin menus can make the interface simpler, but it does not change what actions are possible.

-Detailed forms can collect information, but they often require more effort than users are willing to give.
+Detailed feedback forms can collect information, but they often require more effort than users are willing to give.

 A more stable way to think about it

-A more stable approach looks at two areas:
+A steadier approach focuses on two areas:

-- How actions are controlled
+- How actions are managed

 - How feedback is collected